About Me

 As a member of NJEA’s Congressional Contact Committee, I made several trips to Washington, D.C. to lobby our federal legislators.
 We met with members on both sides of the aisle, and through these trips I learned how to have constructive dialogue about educational issues with people whose political views I disagreed with.
 If you’re interested, ask me sometime about my first meeting with Representative Leonard Lance.

-My dog, Artemis
+Our dog, Artemis

-My cat, Apollo
+Our cat, Apollo